 I've rambled about painting far too much.
 On to the games!

-Originally designed as an excuse to buy lots of fantasy-themed armies, I developed it into a reasonable realistic historical game, but quickly got bogged down in doing army lists and researching every period possible.
+Originally designed as an excuse to buy lots of fantasy-themed armies (a pun on 'Battle for Middle Earth'), I developed it into a reasonable realistic historical game, but quickly got bogged down in doing army lists and researching every period possible.
 Which is most of them.

 The game can be played with any historical period in which troops were used en masse at a reasonable close distance (in otherwords, up to the 19th century).
-Things get a little complex with mixed formations and Pike & Shotte, but the game can happily be played with Medieval, Ancients or Napoleonic.
+Things get a little complex with mixed formations and Pike & Shotte, but the game can be easily played in Medieval or Antiquity, with up to Napoleonic as possible.

-I will finally make a BF2E version 1.0, complete with historical army lists (or at least guides) and those for fantasy, and finish 1418, but that will all take time I currently don't have.
+I will make a final version, complete with historical army lists (or at least guides) and those for fantasy, and finish 1418, and finish 3945, but that will all take time I currently don't have.

 v.0.9 is overly complicated, which is against my original intention to make a game with a short learning time, moderate playing time and huge potential.
 However, I did manage to stick to my passion for 1-for-1 representation.

 So many games have a few figures representing what should be huge masses of troops (the worst offender being Wargames Research Group's DBA which uses 2-5 men to represent up to 2,000).
-Such games have their advantages - but this - Battle for 2mm Earth - is designed to be a whole different game.
+Such games have their advantages (DBA ain't too bad), but this - Battle for 2mm Earth - is designed to be a different sort of game, where armies are armies and something else is impressive-sounding.